klpurves/SignTest/README.md

 iv.
 Perform SNP test
 v.
 Perform exact binomial test (probability of 0.5, two-sided)

+Output:
-Output is a table containing:  total indepedndent SNPS at each threshold for each sample against base, total shared SNPS, proportion shared SNPS, Binomial exact p-value.
+i.
+Table containing total indepedndent SNPS at each threshold for each sample against base, total shared SNPS, proportion shared SNPS, Binomial exact p-value. ii.
+Stacked bar plot showing proportion of SNPs shared at each p-threshold for each target/base comaprison.

-Optional output: Clumped base file.
+Optional output: Clumped base file (use - s flag to retain this file)